SMath0510/CS3500-Labs/PageTable/ValGrind/README.md

 ```

 **Conclusion:**
 Program 2 analysis with Valgrind detects an invalid read of size 4 at a freed memory address (0x4a8e040).
 Despite proper deallocation, an attempt to access the freed memory occurred, resulting in one detected error.
 No memory leaks are reported in the overall heap analysis.
+The code is wrong "invalid read".